 Selecting the right gear for your wedding photography is a key element to bring back amazing images.
 Perhaps even more important than the camera you choose are the lenses you include in your gear bag.
-We reached out to LensProToGo to discover what their thoughts are on the best lenses for wedding photography.
+As a wedding editing service, we know how important having the right gear is.
+So, we reached out to LensProToGo to discover what their thoughts are on the best lenses for wedding photography.
 Read on to find out their insights into the top Nikon and Canon lenses, along with their favorite zoom, prime, and macro options.

 What lenses should I use to shoot this wedding?
 It’s a question we receive many times every day.
 It’s a question you probably ask yourself on a regular basis.
 And the lenses you shot with at your last wedding won’t necessarily be the most appropriate choices for your next wedding.
 Venues and lighting conditions can vary so widely that you really do need a variety of choices.

 What are the Best Lenses for Wedding Photography?

 Let’s take a look at some of the most popular choices.
 While there are certainly some good lenses out there, you may shoot with one that did not make this list.
 Please don’t view that as a snub.
 I’m looking at only Canon and Nikon compatible lenses here that are f/2.8 or faster.
 Under the right circumstances, particularly with modern cameras that can produce excellent images at very high ISO settings, f/4 lenses can be perfectly suitable for some weddings.

 But by and large, the best wedding lenses need to be fast.
 You are shooting in low light frequently throughout the day, and a fast lens will help you keep pace.
 For that reason, the best lenses for wedding day coverage that we review will be focused on f/2.8 or faster.